arpitbbhayani/articles/blogs/bayesian-average.md

 ![Scorpion King](https://user-images.githubusercontent.com/4745789/79068524-35c9e400-7ce5-11ea-8726-d1836a6b9c23.png)

-We observe that, the fluctuations in percentile rank are more in Arithmetic Mean.
+We observe that, the fluctuations in percentile rank are more in case of Arithmetic Mean.
 Sometimes even after receiving a good number of reviews the rank fluctuates sharply.
 In case of Bayesian Average after inital set of abberations the rank smoothens and converges.

 # A note on Bayesian Average
 Bayesian Average is not a fixed formula that we have seen above, but a concept where we make scoring procees "smoother" by using pre-existing belief.
 Hence we can tweak the formula as per our needs, use multiple prior beliefs and still it would classify as a Bayesian Average.